Shinji Okazaki: VfB Stuttgart

 On 30 January 2011, Okazaki signed a three-and-a-half-year contract with Stuttgart.
 On 17 February 2011, clearance to play for the club was granted for Okazaki by FIFA.
 He made his competitive debut for VfB on the same night in a Europa League match against Benfica.
 On 20 February 2011, Okazaki made his Bundesliga debut for VfB against Bayer 04 Leverkusen.
 Okazaki scored his first goal against Hannover 96, which he scored from outside the box.

-Okazaki came on as a second-half substitute for Stuttgart in their first game of the 2011–12 Bundesliga season against FC Schalke 04.
+Okazaki came on as a second-half substitute for Stuttgart in their first game of the 2011–12 Bundesliga season against Schalke 04.
 His side were up 2–0 and Okazaki added a goal scoring from long range in the 90th minute, sealing a 3–0 win.
 Okazaki's goal from a bicycle kick on 19 February 2012 in a Bundesliga match of VfB Stuttgart against Hannover 96 was selected Goal of the Month.
 After Yasuhiko Okudera in April 1978, Okazaki was the second player from Japan to win this award in Germany.

 Okazaki had a poor 2012–13 season, scoring only once in the Bundesliga.
-However, he scored his first goals in European competition with two goals against FC Steaua București in the Europa League.
+However, he scored his first goals in European competition with two goals against Steaua București in the Europa League.

 Mainz 05

-On 1 July 2013, Okazaki moved to 1.
-FSV Mainz 05.
+On 1 July 2013, Okazaki moved to Mainz 05.
 He scored his first goal for Mainz on his debut in a 3–2 win against his former club Stuttgart on the opening matchday of the 2013–14 Bundesliga season.
 At the end of the season he ended with 15 league goals.

 Okazaki became the most prolific Japanese player in Bundesliga history on 13 September 2014, scoring his 27th and 28th league goals in Mainz's 3–1 win over Hertha Berlin.